 Around the World in 90 Days

 With lots of time in hand and no travel plans on the horizon, I felt it was a good time to reminisce about my first international holiday.
 To call it a trip is definitely an understatement.
-We actually went for around-the-world trip that lasted for 90 days.
+We actually went for an around-the-world trip that lasted for 90 days.
 A couple of years after our wedding, my husband planned an ambitious around-the-world vacation to celebrate a professional achievement with his friend-cum-partner.
 I was fortunate enough to be part of that memorable trip.

 A round-the-world ticket meant that you could take multiple halts but travel only in one direction.
 So, our ticket was Delhi-Singapore-Bangkok-HongKong-Tokyo-Honolulu-San Francisco-Chicago-Detroit-Washington-New York-London-Luxembourg-Delhi.
 We paid Rs 19,000/- per person ($260) for this multi-stop ticket.
 Isn’t it unbelievable?